 Prior to her employment at Performing Arts Management, Karla worked at the Education Advisement and Certification Office, and Department of Home Economics Education at BYU.
 She also worked as a secretary in San Francisco, California; Laconia, New Hampshire; and Idaho Falls, Idaho.

 Karla and her husband Stan have three children and four grandchildren.
-In her spare time she enjoys scrapbooking, gardening, traveling, and photography.
-Favorite places to visit are Hawaii, Florida, Washington, D.C., the Oregon Coast, and Europe.
+In her spare time she enjoys scrapbooking, gardening, and photography.
+A native of Star Valley, Wyoming, Karla love to travel, with some of her favorite places to visit being Hawaii, Florida, Washington, D.C., the Oregon Coast, and Europe.

 Lauren Clark joined BYU Performing Arts Management in May of 2019.
 She graduated Magna Cum Laude from BYU in 2012 with a degree in Public Relations.
 Since her graduation, she has focused her career on personal finance and administrative accounting, subjects in which she has always had a strong interest.
 In between having three children, she has been a bank secretary, a financial administrative assistant and a licensed mortgage loan officer.
 In 2018, she decided to leave the private sector and return to BYU as an employee.
 She has loved being part of the BYU campus community.
 Once her children are a little older, she aspires to obtain a master’s degree in public administration or accounting.

 Lauren enjoys working at Performing Arts Management not only because of the financial nature of her work, but also because of the focus on bringing BYU to the world through uplifting and wholesome entertainment.
 She has a genuine love of learning about and immersing herself in other cultures.
 She has traveled to England, France, Mexico and Russia, and has visited over half the states in the USA.

 Lauren and her husband, Jacob, live in Provo with their three sons.

 Provo, UT 84602